Fire Lookouts and the Act of Remaining

 Fire Lookouts were created by the Forest Service in the 1910s under its early philosophy of sustainable forest management.
 At the time, this meant managing timber products, although it has since expanded to include recreation.
 When Gifford Pinchot—along with Teddy Roosevelt—founded the Forest Service in 1905, he championed economic principles of land conservation and sustainable development.

 Inspired by lookouts in Europe, Asia, and more recently by private lumber companies, the Forest Service began outfitting and utilizing lookouts during the early-twentieth century.
 Initially, the Forest Service was met with opposition from private landowners and capitalists because they felt that the agency would inhibit the free and largely unregulated market of logging.
 During the summer of 1910, however, a series of wildfires in Idaho and Montana converged into one giant blaze that was roughly 260 miles long and 200 miles wide.
 Three-million acres burned, and eighty-five people died.
 Numerous acts of heroism and a swift response by the Forest Service bolstered public support for the nascent agency.
-Emboldened by a changing public perception and the need for more effective fire monitoring networks, the Forest Service began building thousands of fire lookouts over the next twenty years.
-After WWII, military technology, including aerial capabilities, was repurposed for fire detection purposes.
-The 1940’s marked the beginning of the technological obsolescence of fire lookouts.

 Today, fire lookouts are placed intentionally on an interface separating land classifications and are overseen by different agencies, businesses, and individuals.
-They are also decommissioned on this same principle; lookouts found in the center of what is now federally designated wilderness, and thus not managed as rigorously for fire, are often no longer operational.
-Unless lookouts have special cultural or personal significance, they are often left to decompose back into the earth.
-Most lookouts that utilize staff and are fully operational for firefighting purposes are commonly in strategic locations to observe fire strictly for the purpose of making sure it does not cross the wilderness boundary.
-Examples of this are: St. Mary’s Peak near Lolo and Stevensville, Sundance Mountain near the towns of Collin and Nordman as well as significant recreational activity, and Ruffneck Peak nearby the Stanley Basin.
+They are also decommissioned on this same principle; lookouts found in the center of what is now federally designated wilderness, and thus not managed as rigorously for fire, are often no longer operated and unless they have special cultural or personal significance, they are often left to decompose back into the earth.

 Pam’s boss, John, slides a map across the table.
 It shows the topography surrounding Priest Lake and how the Selkirk Mountains make a skinny valley that crosses the Canadian border.
 Lightning bolts mark where several strikes occurred a week ago during a June thunderstorm.
 These strikes are concerning because Idaho is in the early stages of its worst drought in several decades.
 I will be on the tower during what is projected to be the hottest recorded temperatures ever in the Northwest: one-hundred-and-thirteen degrees Fahrenheit, tomorrow.